mikel-k-khui/scheduler/README.md

 # Interview Scheduler
-—time is a precious commodity for Lighthouse Labbers.
-Optimize your time with our scheduler.
+—time is a precious commodity.
+Labbers optimize our time with the scheduler.

 *Better match your time to LHL tech mentor availabilities*